Ju6276/DexDP3/README.md

 - **Teleoperation System for Dataset Collection**:
   - Wrist tracking using the OptiTrack V120:Trio.
   - Finger motion capture with Manus Quantum Mocap Metagloves.
+  - Data collection with using Realsense LiDAR L515 camera.

 - **Unified ROS Workspace**:
   - Seamless integration of robotic arm and dexterous hand control.